alfiopuglisi/guietta/docs/tutorial.rst

     while True:
         name, event = gui.get()

         if name == 'Go':
             gui.result = float(gui.num)*2

         elif name == None:
             break

-And the GUI will update the result every time the Go button is clicked.
+And the result label will be updated every time the Go button is clicked.

 A word on exceptions
 ++++++++++++++++++++